-Look after ground-nesting birds Some birds nest on the ground across the New Forest, and to help these birds survive we ask that from the start of the nesting season from March through to the end of August people should keep to the main paths when out walking, cycling or horse riding in the Forest and don't venture out onto the open heath.
+Look after ground nesting birds Some birds nest on the ground across the New Forest, and to help these birds survive please keep to the main paths and do not venture out onto the open heath when walking, cycling or horse riding from the start of the nesting season in March to the end of August.
 We also ask dog walkers to please keep their dog on the main tracks, and where necessary to use a lead, so that the birds and young chicks are not disturbed.